Academic Catalog

 Early Academic Assessment

-Academic progress for students enrolled in 0000-3999-level courses is assessed by faculty from the beginning of the third week to the end of the sixth week of classes.
+Academic progress for undergraduate students is assessed by faculty from the beginning of the third week to the end of the sixth week of classes.
 If a student’s performance is assessed below the C level, the student receives an alert notification referring them to appropriate campus resources.

 Academic Success Center

-Study Skills Counseling: Professional learning specialists are available to support students' academic success.
-Any undergraduate Wayne State student may work with a learning specialist to identify specific study skill difficulties and formulate personalized strategies for success.
+Study Skills Coaching: Trained study skills coaches are available to support students' academic success.
+Any undergraduate Wayne State student may work with a study skills coach to identify specific study skill difficulties and formulate personalized strategies for success.
 Each plan identifies the student's strengths, opportunities for development and action steps necessary to help the student become a more effective learner.
 Programs are designed to improve students' study skills including reading comprehension, memory improvement and test preparation.

-Supplemental Instruction (SI) supports many 1000- and 2000-level courses by offering collaborative learning sessions facilitated by an SI leader.
-Sessions are designed to help students understand the course's key concepts, organize the material and develop strategies to effectively prepare for exams.
-Research suggests that students who consistently participate in SI typically earn a half to a full letter grade better than students who do not take part in SI.
-All SI leaders have received faculty recommendation, maintain at least a 3.3 g.p.a. and are required to attend the lecture.
+Supplemental Instruction (SI): (SI) supports many 1000- and 2000-level courses by offering collaborative learning sessions facilitated by an SI leader.
+Sessions are designed to help students understand the course's key concepts, organize the material and develop strategies to effectively learn and prepare for exams.
+Research indicated that students who consistently participate in SI sessions typically earn a half to a full letter grade better than the class average.
+SI leaders have received faculty recommendation, maintain at least a 3.5 GPA and are required to attend the lecture.

 Warrior 360